OpenVZ/vzkernel/Documentation/filesystems/proc.rst

 hidepid=ptraceable or hidepid=4 means that procfs should only contain /proc/<pid>/ directories that the caller can ptrace.

+hidepidns=1 makes all tasks from nested pid-namespaces invisible.
+They are still accessible via /proc/<pid>/, but readdir will not show them.

 gid= defines a group authorized to learn processes information otherwise prohibited by hidepid=.
 If you use some daemon like identd which needs to learn